Ph.D., Penn State University

 Living apes, not just fossils, also offer a glimpse of evolution.
 So along with another team of collaborators, I study energy use in apes and other mammals.
 Mammals process energy differently from one another and these differences may reflect different evolutionary selection pressures both internally within the organism and externally from the environment.
 Energetic use in humans is fairly well understood but it's only through comparison with other species that we can understand human energetics from an evolutionary perspective.
 Likewise, human data are necessary for understanding the energetic use of the chimpanzees and gorillas that we have studied.
 I am particularly interested in the energetics and metabolic parameters of pregnancy, fetal growth, infant growth, and lactation and how those determine the timing of birth in humans and other mammals.

-I teach courses in biological anthropology which include Human Origins (APG 201), Human Variation (APG 350), and The Human Fossil Record (APG 300).
+I teach courses in biological anthropology which include Human Origins (APG 201), Sex and Reproduction in Our Species (APG 310), Human Variation (APG 350), and The Human Fossil Record (APG 300).
+Also, I regularly contribute to the science blog The Mermaid's Tale.

 Justice, Law & Society Minor Coordinator